doorlay/backups/README.md

 To start the server backups, run `make server` on your server.

 ### Development
-- `make build-client` — compile the client binary without deploying to launchd
+- `make build-client`: build the client binary without deploying to launchd
-- `make run-client` — build and run the client manually (useful for testing changes)
+- `make run-client`: build and run the client binary manually
-- `make client` — build and deploy to launchd (runs hourly via `RunAtLoad`)
+- `make client` - build and deploy the client binary to launchd
-- `make build-server` — compile the server binary without deploying to systemd
+- `make build-server` — build the server binary without deploying to systemd
-- `make server` — build and deploy the systemd service and timer
+- `make server` — build and deploy the server binary to systemd
+- `sudo systemctl start ente-sync.service` - run the systemd binary manually

 ### Notes
 - Client logs are written to `~/Library/Logs/backups.out.log` and `~/Library/Logs/backups.err.log`